 coordinate, assign and prioritise the studies done by the Study Groups (recognising their mandates) to ensure the development of consistent, complete and timely Recommendations,

 Study Group 15 entrusted WP 3/15, under Question 3/15, with the task to manage and carry out the Lead Study Group activities on Optical and other Transport Networks and Technology.
-To maintain differentiation from the standardized Optical Transport Network (OTN) based on Recommendation G.872, this Lead Study Group Activity is titled Optical and other Transport Networks & Technologies (OTNT).
+To maintain differentiation from the standardized Optical Transport Network (OTN) based on Recommendation G.872, this Lead Study Group Activity is titled Optical and other Transport Networks & Technologies (OTNT) that encompass all the related networks, technologies and infrastructures for transport as defined in clause 3..

 3. Scope